-UNSW Foundation Studies Programs provide academic preparation for undergraduate study and are designed for international students.
-The programs are delivered in lecture and tutorial format along with practical laboratory, workshop and studio classes as well as one-to-one student consultations.
+Foundation Studies Programs provide academic preparation for undergraduate study and are designed for international students.
+The programs are delivered in lecture and tutorial format along with practical laboratory, workshop and studio classes as well as weekly consultations with the instructor.
 A Student Progress Coordinator will be monitoring student progress and will be able to provide students with individual study advice and tips throughout the duration of their program.

-On completion of a UNSW Foundation Studies program, students are awarded a UNSW Foundation Studies Certificate.
-This Certificate is an award of the University of New South Wales and is accepted by UNSW and all Australian universities for undergraduate entry.
+On completion of a Foundation Studies program, students are awarded a Foundation Studies Certificate, which is accepted by UNSW and all Australian universities for undergraduate entry.
 Academic standards and results in the programs are approved and monitored by UNSW and its Faculties.
 The Certificate is accompanied by a Statement of Results.

-There are four main Foundation Studies programs.
+There are three main Foundation Studies programs.